stephanosterburg/stephanosterburg.github.io/_posts/2019-04-07-text_classification_part_3.md

 ## GPU

 You may notice the `with`-statement and recall that I am working on a laptop.
 To train the model on the laptop is not manageable.
 To be able to train the model I used [paperspace's](https://www.paperspace.com/gradient) gradient service, which includes jupyter notebooks, a job runner, and a python module to run any code on Paperspace GPU cloud.
+The gradient machine I created is a Quadro P4000 with 8CPU's and 30GB RAM.
+One epoch needed about 45 minutes to calculate.

-## What is next?
+## What next?

 Create two more keras models, one which focuses on its "content" and the other model on its "context".
 Furthermore, be able to predict what type of news article do we have - reliable or unreliable.
+And as a bonus, I like to add linguistic analysis.

 Finally, build a [dashboard](https://dash.plot.ly/).